rudrakshkapil/Integrated-RGB-Thermal-Orthomosaicing/README.md

 ## Run Locally (Windows)
 This code is implemented in Python, and uses several other repositories/tools, which have been cloned already into the repository.
-These are (1) [DJI Thermal SDK](https://www.dji.com/ca/downloads/softwares/dji-thermal-sdk), (2) [OpenDroneMap](https://opendronemap.org/), (3) [R version 4.2.1](https://www.r-project.org/), and (4) [Bidirectional UTM-WGS84 converter for python](https://github.com/Turbo87/utm).
+These are (1) [DJI Thermal SDK](https://www.dji.com/ca/downloads/softwares/dji-thermal-sdk), (2) [OpenDroneMap](https://opendronemap.org/), and (3) [Bidirectional UTM-WGS84 converter for python](https://github.com/Turbo87/utm).
 Other required dependencies are installed during step 2 below using Anaconda.

 1. Clone the project, enter directory